-You might remember Terry Fator from season two of America’s Got Talent, when he won the first prize of a million dollars for his ventriloquist act.
-Within a year, the The Mirage Las Vegas signed him as a headliner in a record breaking $100 million dollar contract for his own show which combines song, comedy, and ventriloquism.
+You might remember Terry Fator from season two of America’s Got Talent when he won the first prize of a million dollars for his ventriloquist act.
+Within a year, The Mirage Las Vegas signed him as a headliner in a record-breaking $100 million dollar contract for his own show which combines song, comedy, and ventriloquism.
 His show, “Terry Fator: The Voice of Entertainment,” has cleaned up The Best of Las Vegas awards, snagging Best Show, Best All-Around Performer, Best Impersonator, and Best Overall Show.

 Terry Fator uses puppets to do both male and female impressions of everyone imaginable, including Cher, Dean Martin, Lady Gaga, Stevie Wonder, Aretha Franklin, Elvis, Adele, and Patsy Cline.
 Even though he never moves his lips, his singing voice is so good it gives you chills.
 Known as the man of a 1,000 voices, his performances are amazingly creative—one act might feature an impersonation of Louis Armstrong holding a turtle who does an impersonation of Kermit the Frog singing a Louis Armstrong song, while another act might surprise the audience by his convincing performance of both male and female parts to Nat King Cole’s, “Unforgettable.”